wp-plugins/bp-profile-search/readme.txt

 There are three different ways to integrate your BP Profile Search form in your BuddyPress site.
 You can insert the form:

+* In your Members Directory page, using the above mentioned option

+* In a sidebar or widget area, using the ***BP Profile Search*** widget

 * In a post or page, using the shortcode **[bp_profile_search_form]**

-* In a sidebar or widget area, using the ***BP Profile Search*** widget

-* In your template files, e.g. in your Members Directory page, using the code
-**&lt;?php do_action ('bp_profile_search_form'); ?&gt;**

-Shortcodes and widgets are standard WordPress features, so I won't explain their usage here.
-Adding the search form in your template files is also very simple, as shown in the following example.

-= Example =

-If you wish to add the search form to your Members Directory page, and you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line:

-`</div><!-- #members-dir-search -->`

-and, right after that, insert the BP Profile Search form:

-`<?php do_action ('bp_profile_search_form'); ?>`

-If you are *not* using the BuddyPress default theme, the procedure might be different.

 == Changelog ==

+= 3.5 =
+* Added an option to automatically add the search form to your Members Directory page
+* Fixed a couple of bugs with multisite installations
+* Ready for localization
+* Requires BuddyPress 1.8 or higher
 = 3.4.1 =
 * Added *selectbox* profile fields as candidates for the Value Range Search feature = 3.4 =